Gershon Agron: 1932–1948: The Palestine Post

 Staff of the newspaper knew Agron as "GA", and he treated them all like close family, though he ran the newspaper "as his kingdom".
 Among the paper's earliest reporters was Agron's nephew, Martin Agronsky, later a famous American television journalist.
 Agronsky left the paper to work for himself after a year, but continued to contribute to it for many years.

 When the 1936–1939 Arab revolt in Palestine broke out, more British troops arrived, and circulation went up to around 20,000; it became more widespread and successful during World War II, when Allied soldiers spent much time in the Middle East.
 Agron became a war correspondent, covering the North African campaign from 1941 to 1943; he also visited Turkey in 1942 and was there when the MV Struma, carrying Jewish refugees from Europe, sank, which he blamed on the Allies.
 The Post, in part because of British mandatory policy in Palestine, made efforts to serve as an anti-Nazi "fighting paper", but the sides did not always agree: continuing to report on Arab terrorism saw an issue censored in 1936, and writing scathing articles against the White Paper of 1939 (the British imposing more restrictions on Jews living in Palestine) and deportations to Mauritius left the published newspaper full of white blank spaces.
-It was these efforts that saw the Post "practically replace the Mandatory Government's information office as the most dependable source of information for the foreign press", but breaking from the British government line saw Post workers targeted and harassed by British patrols.
+It was these efforts that saw the Post "practically replace the Mandatory Government's information office as the most dependable source of information for the foreign press", though employees of the newspaper found getting to work increasingly difficult due to frequent curfews and encounters with Army and police patrols.

 In June 1945, following World War II, Hans Morgenthau requested Agron write to US president Harry S. Truman to update him on the mood of the Jews in Palestine, particularly in response to the White Paper of 1939.
 Agron affirmed to Morgenthau that should the Allies show support for Zionist resolution in Palestine there would be "no trouble" with the Arabs.